Human Dignity

 Q: But didn't they break the law?
 How can that not be sinful?

-Q: Aren't you just encouraging illegal immigration?
+Q: Aren't you just encouraging illegal immigration by saying this?

 Q: What about people who waited in line legally?
 Isn't this unfair to them?

-The Church acknowledges it directly.
-Pope St. John Paul II taught: “The challenge is to combine the welcome due to every human being, especially when in need, with a reckoning of what is necessary for both the local inhabitants and the new arrivals to live a dignified and peaceful life”.
-(Message for World Day of Peace, 13)
+A: This is a legitimate concern about justice and the common good, and the Church takes it seriously.
+Pope St. John Paul II taught that the challenge is “to combine the welcome due to every human being, especially when in need, with a reckoning of what is necessary for both the local inhabitants and the new arrivals to live a dignified and peaceful life.”
+(World Day of Peace, 13)

 Q: If someone stays here illegally for years, doesn't that make it worse?

+A: Not necessarily — and sometimes the opposite.
 If a person originally entered under genuine necessity, their continued presence may actually demonstrate their positive contribution to the common good: working honestly, raising children, participating in parish life, paying taxes.

 Catholic Social Teaching and Other Issues